 This section provides general guidance that is applicable for all students.
-For more specific information regarding your particular cohort, please see the relevant section.
+For more specific information regarding your particular cohort, please see the undergraduate or postgraduate student pages.
 Assessment information can be found in the assessment section.

 As teaching, assessment and support services will continue to be available remotely through Easter Term, tuition fees will be due.